Free Prediabetes Testing

 - C-Reactive Protein (CRP) - An indication of inflammation.
 Even modest increases of CRP are associated with the development of atherosclerosis and heart disease, two significant issues for people with prediabetes.
 Chronic inflammation plays a role in the development of diabetes.

-Plus, we test many other biomarkers that can indicate your risk for diabetes.
+Plus, we test several other biomarkers that can indicate your risk for diabetes.
 Get tested today!